Implementation standards

 • Docs kept consistent with deployed state

-Uncontrolled change is the fastest way to destroy trust.
+Uncontrolled change is one of the fastest ways to weaken a system.

 Evidence pack

-We provide an evidence pack aligned to scope.
-It proves what was delivered, how it’s operated, and what boundaries exist.
+We provide documentation aligned to the project scope.
+It shows what was delivered, how the system should be operated, and where the boundaries are.

 Deliverables